PaoloDooM/gpos720_printer/README.md

 # gpos720_printer

-A plugin to integrate printing in the <a href="https://www.gertec.com.br/produtos/gpos720/">Gertec GPOS720</a>.
+A Flutter plugin to integrate printing in the <a href="https://www.gertec.com.br/produtos/gpos720/">Gertec GPOS720</a>.

 ## Features